andrialexandrou/web-rotor/README.md

 ## Install

-1. Clone or download this repo.
+1. Download `web-rotor.zip` from this repo.
-1. Go to the `extension` subdirectory and unzip `chrome.zip`.
+1. Unzip.
 1. Navigate to [chrome://extensions](chrome://extensions/).
 1. Enable "Developer Mode" in the upper right-hand corner.
 1. Activate "Load unpacked".